tidev/module-search-www/README.md

 ## Help

-- Add proper documentation into this readme (build steps)
+- Add API key to allow more requests
 - Add more useful properties to the results, e.g. platforms
 - Include release links (?)